nkiedanski/protein-catalog/README.md

 - assignment 2: analysis, cleaning and reports on a dataset
 - assignment 3: putting it all together

-language & packages:
+language:
-- python
+- python 3.9

-- matplotlib.pyplot
+packages:
 - pandas
 - numpy
+- matplotlib
+- scikit-learn

 ## Asignment 1: protein catalog

 Create a program catalog.py for managing a protein catalog, made up of a number of functions